varunj166/react-proforma/README.md

 }
 ```

 **NOTE: I pass the entire values object to each validation field so that you can access other values if that's what your validation requires.
-For more information, [see the `fieldValidator` docs](#fieldValidator).**
+For more information, [see the `fieldValidator` API](#fieldValidator).**

 Now we can take our form for a spin.
 Enter valid and invalid values, and see the 'Errors' object update in the `Debug` display.

 For example:
 ![Demo Form 2b](demo/screenshots/demo-form-2-b.png 'Demo Form 2b')

-**NOTE: The 'Touched' value for each field name turns `true` when a field recieves and then loses focus.
+**NOTE: The 'touched' value for each field name turns `true` when a field receives and then loses focus.
 This is useful for displaying errors to the user, which is typically done only if 'touched' is `true` for that field name.**

 So this is all working quite nicely.
 But let's go ahead and try something a little more challenging, and see how React Proforma performs.

 ### Cross-Field Validation

 Let's say at this point we decide to add a second password field.
-That means we have to add a new field to our form, as well as attempt cross-field validation.
+That means we have to add a new field to our form, as well as attempt cross-field validation to make sure the passwords match.
 Once again, React Proforma makes it all easy.

 Let's start by updating our form.